 At the end of this session, go back to your list of positive memories.
 Don’t let your discovery of negative memories also trap you in a victim mentality.
 Bring your focus back to that of the survivor and victor.
 You do this by bringing positive memories back to the forefront.

-This second exercise faces what we fear to conquer the fear.
+This second exercise faces what we fear.
 It doesn’t mean the trauma didn’t occur.
 It means we move from being a victim through surviving to a victor.
 It will have a profound effect on our outlook on life.